therealjaypo/yarf/README.md

 4. Sometimes killing riofs won't remove the mount from the kernel's mount table requiring a manual `umount`.
 Seems to be more an issue with CentOS' antiquated FUSE than Rio.

 5. According to valgrind a few bytes of memory leak here and there.
-I plan on doing a full leak check once I've backported the additional functionality from my other, less good RioFS fork.
+I plan on doing a full leak pass once v4 signing is implemented.

 6. Neither YaRF nor RioFS support v4 signing.
 This is number 1 on my TODO list.